daveli/convox-deploy/README.md

 ## v1 vs v2

 * convox_deploy.sh is stable and working, but it only supports docker-compose.yml with a single image.
+Use the `examples/v1/docker-compose.yml`
 * convox_deploy_v2.sh is contributed by @liam on #convox and supports multiple images.
-We're working on cleaning it up.
+Use the `examples/v2/docker-compose.yml`

 ## Why this exists: On-Cluster vs Off-Cluster deploys